ArduPilot/ardupilot_wiki/plane/source/docs/guide-elevon-plane.rst

 Mixing Gain
 ===========

-The MIXING_GAIN parameter is critical for elevon aircraft.
-It is the gain used in mixing between roll and pitch output and your elevon movement.
+The :ref:`MIXING_GAIN<MIXING_GAIN>` parameter is critical for elevon aircraft.
+It is the gain used in mixing between roll and pitch input and your elevon movement.

 For example, if your MIXING_GAIN is 0.5, then the following outputs